 Looking to buy concrete statue molds?
 Then look no further than eBay.
 Concrete statue molds are expensive, but on eBay, they’re not so salty.
-I’ll also list another site you can find and buy them at reasonable prices.
 You can check them out here,

-Those 2 sites are the best I found for purchasing molds without talking to the bank for a loan first!
+eBay is the best site I found for purchasing molds without talking to the bank for a loan first!
 If you’re serious about ornamental concrete or just want to learn how to do it for yourself, your best bet would be to learn how to make the molds yourself, that’ll save you some money.
 Plus as you can tell from some of the prices you’ll see, it can be profitable too.
-You can learn about that here, How To Make Molds For Concrete Statues

 How To Make Concrete Statues

 How To Make Concrete Statues?
 Well, making concrete lawn ornaments is fun and can be very rewarding if done right.
 The 3 main things in making concrete lawn ornaments are cement, sand, and water.
 Making and painting concrete lawn ornaments is fairly easy and straightforward process.
 Shouldn’t be a big learning curve for someone who really wants to do this.

 CEMENT: There are a bunch of different types of cement on the market today.
 The kind you want to get is normal Portland cement.
 They make white Portland cement, but it’s more expensive.

 SAND: I use Jersey sand.
 You don’t want to use a fine sand, like a beach sand, it will make your concrete statues weak and won’t last over time.
 It is also important to dampen your sand.
 What I do is fill a tub with sand (make sure water can drain out the bottom of the tub) and drench the sand with water and let it sit overnight.
 The water takes the air out of the sand.
 That helps big time with minimizing pinholes in the finished product.